Living/Learning Center Director's Office

 You can find a list of the various jobs that we offer here: http://www.uvm.edu/llcenter/ws/#supervisors

 An application and scheduling form is available online.
-The deadline for submitting an application is Wednesday, September 3rd at 12:00 Noon!
+The deadline for submitting an application is Wednesday, September 9 at 12:00 Noon!
 However, we review applications on a rolling basis, so don't wait until the deadline to apply.
 In order to apply for a job, you must have been awarded financial aid in the form of a Federal Work-Study Award.
 Regrettably, we are not able to offer jobs to students who don't have work-study funding.
 You also need to know when you are available to work.
-NOTE: Applications submitted during the summer months will be received by our office but not reviewed until the mid-August.
+NOTE: Applications submitted during the summer months will be received by our office but not reviewed by supervisors until mid-August.

 Here are some tips that will improve your chances of getting a job:

 - Turn in your application early!
 We review applications on an ongoing basis as they are received.
 Please Note: During the Fall semester, our first priority is to rehire all work-study students who worked for us last semester.
 This minimizes the amount of training that we have to provide.
-For this reason, we generally do not begin considering applications from new students until after the application deadline.

 - Rank all of the jobs you are willing to work.
 The more jobs that you select, the better your chances will be.
 Please be sure to indicate your preference for each job by marking them 1, 2, 3, 4, etc.